Cuddling-Encouraged-heavily-Dnc/Cuddling-Encouraged-heavily-Dnc/README.md

 i cant believe im saying this but please do not get romantic feelings for me no matter how close you are to my age. i say this because countless friendships of mine had ended up by my friend confessing and its really upseting since im just not looking for that.

-My fandoms are and or Interests in general

-[Warning:Just because i say im in these fandoms doesnt mean i know everything or even that much about these fandoms .
-I JUST LIKE THEM AND OR LORE / CHARACTERS OF IT.]

-Gacha club [gl and gl2 aswell]

-Forsaken

-Dandys world

-Mlbb / mobile legends bang bang

-Murder drones

-The amazing digital circus

-Minecraft

-Roblox

-Let him go

-Blair

-Ihasafacelulz

-Skatinggrease

-Limbus company

-Fnaf

-Cookie run kingdom

----𓍢ִ໋🌷͙֒
-Args

-Minecraft horror mods

-Analog horror / Horror in general

-Making cosplays in games

-Drawing .

-have a hyperfixation on Shipping i love conversations about ships so go ahead and yap about them !! .

 ⋇⊶⊰❣⊱⊷⋇ ⋇⊶⊰❣⊱⊷⋇⋇⊶⊰❣⊱⊷⋇ ⋇⊶⊰❣⊱⊷⋇⋇⊶⊰❣⊱⊷⋇ ⋇⊶⊰❣⊱⊷⋇⋇⊶⊰❣⊱⊷⋇ ⋇⊶⊰❣⊱⊷⋇⋇⊶⊰❣⊱⊷⋇ ⋇⊶⊰❣⊱⊷⋇⋇⊶⊰❣⊱⊷⋇ ⋇⊶⊰❣⊱⊷⋇⋇⊶⊰❣⊱⊷⋇ ⋇⊶⊰❣⊱
 <img width="687" height="417" alt="image" src="https://github.com/user-attachments/assets/4ef796ab-56cd-4186-9425-d372c71a45c6" />